-With the fast-paced environment, greater ambition and pressure to perform in all aspect of life, these are examples of factors why we have a lot of stress not only in the work environment but also in our homes.
+With the fast-paced environment, greater ambition, and pressure to perform in all aspects of life, we make it more difficult for ourselves to promote a healthy and successful life.
+Stress becomes a threat to most of us, especially if we are wanting to focus on building our careers.
 A lot of people prefer to ignore stress, but when it strikes, they find it hard to know how to deal with it.

 What Is Stress?

 Stress can be defined as the inability to cope with a situation that is real and imaginable.
 This can be felt in cases wherein you experience annoyance, consequences of overstretched, time-pressured lifestyles or unforeseen events such as loss of a family member or threat of illness.